bioinformatics-core-shared-training/shell-genomics-remote/_episodes/06-organization.md

 You should see the output:

 ~~~
-/home/dcuser
+/home/ubuntu/Course_Materials
 ~~~
 {: .output}

 > ## Tip
-> If you aren't in your home directory, the easiest way to get there is to enter the command `cd`, which
+> If you aren't in your home directory, the easiest way to get there is to enter the command `cd ~`, which
 > always returns you to home.
 {: .callout}